High Tea in Vancouver

 Vibe: Cozy, charming, traditional

-A longtime favorite among locals, the Secret Garden Tea Company is beloved for its welcoming atmosphere and consistently delicious offerings.
-This is a smaller, more relaxed space, but it still brings plenty of sophistication.
+A longtime favorite among locals, the Secret Garden Tea Room is beloved for its welcoming atmosphere and consistently delicious offerings.
+This is a smaller, more relaxed space, but it still brings plenty of sophistication to the Vancouver afternoon tea scene.

 Expect:

-• Three-tiered stands with finger sandwiches, fluffy scones, and mini desserts.
+• Three-tiered tea sets with finger sandwiches, fluffy scones, and mini desserts

-• Beautiful floral china and curated tea blends
+• Beautiful floral china and curated tea selection

 • Vegetarian and gluten-free options available

-Highlights: They also offer a kids’ high tea, which makes it an excellent pick for family outings.
+Highlights: They also offer a kids’ high tea, which makes it an excellent pick for family tea parties.

 Review Score: 8.5/10 — Great value, consistently good food, and a sweet, community feel.